OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 `float3` that contains 3 floating point values and has a `set` function that is used to set the values of its `x`, `y`, and `z` members to that of another instance of `float3`.
-In order for this to work from within a parallel region, the `set` function is declared as an OpenACC routine using the `acc routine` directive.
+In order for this to work from within a parallel region, the `set` function is declared as an OpenACC routine using the `routine` directive.
 Since we know that it will be called by each iteration of a parallel loop, it's declared a `seq` (or *sequential*) routine.